 Patients recover from muscular, skeletal and nerve injuries as cells regenerate faster and function better.

-Research has proved that using the B-Cure Laser for painful knee conditions provides cells with more energy to perform their functions, to maintain health and well-being and to regenerate and heal following injury.
+Research has proved that using the B-Cure Laser for painful knee conditions provides cells with more energy to perform their functions.

 Therapeutic effects of LLLT (laser phototherapy) include: